 Stanley argues that the wellness industry is corrupt because “if you cared about people doing well, then we would be well” instead of pedaling products for the sake of a quick sale.
 However, she does believe that change is coming.
-Community spaces like Emotional Wellness Club are a reminder that consumers have the collective power in the pursuit of gaining optimum health.
+Community spaces are a reminder that consumers have the collective power in the pursuit of gaining optimum health.

 Xia Yi established a self-exploration platform to inspire others to make more conscious decisions for the well-being of the "emotional, physical, spiritual, creative intellectual.”
 She feels that “the emotional aspect to well-being gets lost when our insecurities are being cashed on by brands, platforms, and corporations.”
 The page initially started as a creative outlet but has now expanded into a destination that showcases Yi’s ever-evolving interests in art, design, philosophy, sustainability, global affairs, wellness, and health.

 “The disparity in accessibility to healthcare remains rampant across the globe while income gaps continue to widen,” she says.
 “The level of ignorance in this wellness content makes me angry.
 There needs to be some sort of accountability in what these ‘aesthetic’ wellness accounts put online, as it only feeds into the wellness is a luxury narrative.”